 Held by House of Lords: the lower courts had been wrong to dismiss her claim, and the case was remitted to the employment tribunal to decide whether the reasonable adjustment duty had been breached.

-(2) The steps an employer might have to take also included transferring her without competitive interviews from a post she could no longer do to a post she can do.
+(2) The steps an employer might have to take also included transferring her without competitive interviews from a post she could no longer do to a post she could do.
 A transfer could be upwards, as well as sideways or downwards.